7 Reasons Why Small Businesses Should Seek Out and Embrace Change

 When you accept and embrace change, it allows you to be more proactive instead of reactive.
 You are no longer the victim where bad things happen.
 You take ownership and become empowered.

-Have you ever found yourself needing a piece of information, but not being entirely sure where to find it?
+Have you ever found yourself needing a piece of information but not being entirely sure where to find it?
 You know you spoke to that customer about their order, but was it by email or phone?

 It used to be challenging to put customers and potential clients into a spreadsheet to refer to later.
 Then along came Client Relationship Managers (CRM) and Demand Experience Platforms (DXP).
 With just a few keystrokes, you are able to store all of your customer details in an organized, user-friendly database that everyone can access.